 Environmental Plan

-From January 1, 2024, the Omgevingswet will apply.
-From then on, the municipality will no longer have all different plans with legal rules but there will be one environmental plan with municipal rules for the physical environment.
+Since the Omgevingswet came into force, the municipality no longer has all different plans with legal rules, but there is one environmental plan with municipal rules for the physical environment.

 The environmental plan consists of two parts: